-Table 11: Summary Environmental Impacts & Mitigation Measures - Construction
+Table 12: Summary Environmental Impacts & Mitigation Measures - Construction

-Anticipated Impact Mitigation Measures Responsible for Mitigation Cost of mitigation Construction impacts Prepare and submit a Method Statement for pipeline and sewer works in a Table format with appended site layout map and cover the following: Work description; No. Of workers (skilled & unskilled); Details of Plant, equipment & machinery, vehicles Work duration (total, and activity-wise, for example for pipe laying, from excavation to road resurfacing/testing) PPE (helmet, gloves, boots, etc) details for each type of work Details of materials at each site (type & quantity) Risks/hazards associated with the work (for example, Trench excavation will have risks such as trench collapse, persons/vehicles falling into trench, structural risk to nearby buildings, damage to buildings, infrastructure etc) Construction waste/debris generated (details & quantity) Detail the sequence of work process (step-by-step) including specific details of each work Emergency: Designate (i) responsible person on site, and (ii) first aider Typical site layout plan including pipe trenching, placement of material, excavated earth, barricading etc The pipeline/sewers are to be laid along the roads, Roads are provided with side drains to carry rain water.
+Anticipated Impact Mitigation Measures Responsible for Mitigation Cost of mitigation Construction impacts Prepare and submit a Method Statement for pipeline and sewer works in a Table format with appended site layout map and cover the following: Work description; No. Of workers (skilled &amp; unskilled); Details of Plant, equipment &amp; machinery, vehicles Work duration (total, and activity-wise, for example for pipe laying, from excavation to road resurfacing/testing) PPE (helmet, gloves, boots, etc) details for each type of work Details of materials at each site (type &amp; quantity) Risks/hazards associated with the work (for example, Trench excavation will have risks such as trench collapse, persons/vehicles falling into trench, structural risk to nearby buildings, damage to buildings, infrastructure etc) Construction waste/debris generated (details &amp; quantity) Detail the sequence of work process (step-by-step) including specific details of each work Emergency: Designate (i) responsible person on site, and (ii) first aider Typical site layout plan including pipe trenching, placement of material, excavated earth, barricading etc The pipeline/sewers are to be laid along the roads, Roads are provided with side drains to carry rain water.
 The excavated soil, placed along the trench may get disturbed due to wind, rain water and the movement of workers, vehicles and pedestrians, and spill onto road way - disturbing road users, creating dust, road safety issues, etc, and also into nearby open drains.
-The following should be included in the site layout plan: ✓ Provide barricading/security personnel at the site to prevent entry/trespassing of pedestrian/vehicles into the work cone ✓ Location of temporary stockpiles and provision of bunds ✓ Separation of stockpiled soil ✓ Wetting of soil to arrest dust generation by sprinkling water Contractor Good construction practice to be followed by contractor - no additional costs
+The following should be included in the site layout plan: ✓ Provide barricading/security personnel at the site to prevent entry/trespassing of pedestrian/vehicles into the work zone ✓ Location of temporary stockpiles and provision of bunds ✓ Separation of stockpiles areas with workers/vehicle movement paths to avoid disturbing the stockpiled soil ✓ Wetting of soil to arrest dust generation by sprinkling water Contractor Good construction practice to be followed by contractor - no additional costs